Chapter 15 Armour of the Divine Core

 SWOOSH!

-He swings his sword.
+He swings his sabre.

 The Riders freeze.